umlaeute/v4l2loopback/README.md

 ## DYNAMIC DEVICE MANAGEMENT
 You can create (and delete) loopback devices on the fly, using the `add` (resp. `delete`) commands of the `v4l2loopback-ctl` utility.

 When creating a new device, module options might be ignored.
-So you must specify them explicitely.
+So you must specify them explicitly.

 To create a new device `/dev/video7` that has a label "loopy doopy", use: